alexaubry/Hash/README.md

 ## Disclaimer

 This library's security has not been audited.
-Use at your own risk.
+Use it at your own risk

 ## Acknowledgements

 This library relies on [CLibreSSL](https://github.com/vapor/ClibreSSL).

-It is also built with some of my projects that you can check out :
+You can also check my other projects that are included into `Hash` :

 - [BytesKit](https://github.com/alexaubry/BytesKit)
 - [CryptoLoader](https://github.com/alexaubry/CryptoLoader)